-ANNEXURE A REFERRED TO IN OUR INDEPENDENT AUDITORS REPORT TO THE MEMBERS OF THE COMPANY ON THE STANDALONE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST MARCH 2023, WE REPORT THAT:
+ANNEXURE A REFERRED TO IN OUR INDEPENDENT AUDITORS REPORT TO THE MEMBERS OF THE COMPANY ON THE STANDALONE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST MARCH 2024, WE REPORT THAT:

-- i. (a) (A) The Company has maintained proper records showing full particulars, including guantitative details and situation of Property, Plant and Equipment. - (B) The Company has maintained proper records showing full particulars of Intangible Assets. - (b) The Company has a policy of physically verifying its Property, Plant and Equipment once in a year which in our opinion reasonable having regard to the size of the Company and the nature of its business.
-During the year Property, Plant and Equipment have been verified by the management at the year end and no material discrepancies were noticed on such verification. - (c) The title deeds of immovable properties are held in the name of the Company. - (d) The Company has not revalued its Property, Plant and Equipment or intangible assets during the year. - (e) There has been no proceeding initiated against the Company under the Benami Transactions (Prohibition) Act, 1988 and rules made thereunder. - ii. (a) According to information and explanations given to us, the management has conducted physical verification of inventory at reasonable intervals and no material discrepancies were noticed on physical verification during the year. - (b) During the year, the Company has been sanctioned working capital limits in excess of five crore rupees, in aggregate from Banks on the basis of security of current assets and the monthly statements filed by the Company with such Banks are in agreement with the books of accounts. - iii. (a) The Company has made investments in companies and not made any investment in firms, limited liability partnerships or any other parties and also not provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, limited liability partnerships or any other parties during the year. - (b) In our opinion, the investments made in companies during the year, prima facie, is not prejudicial to the interest of the Company. - Since, the company has not provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, limited liability partnerships or any other parties, clauses 3iii(c),(d),(e) & (f) of the order is not applicable. - iv.
-In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Section 185 and 186 of the Act, in respect of Investments made by the Company and the Company has not given any loans, guarantees and security to any party.
+- i. (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company has maintained proper records showing full particulars of Intangible Assets. - (b) The Company has a policy of physically verifying its Property, Plant and Equipment once in a year which in our opinion reasonable having regard to the size of the Company and the nature of its business.
+During the year Property, Plant and Equipment have been verified by the management at the year end and no material discrepancies were noticed on such verification. - (c) The title deeds of immovable properties are held in the name of the Company. - (d) The Company has not revalued its Property, Plant and Equipment or intangible assets during the year. - (e) There has been no proceeding initiated against the Company under the Benami Transactions (Prohibition) Act, 1988 and rules made thereunder. - ii. (a) According to information and explanations given to us, the management has conducted physical verification of inventory at reasonable intervals and no material discrepancies were noticed on physical verification during the year. - (b) During the year, the Company has been sanctioned working capital limits in excess of five crore rupees, in aggregate from Banks on the basis of security of current assets and the monthly statements filed by the Company with such Banks are in agreement with the books of accounts. - iii. (a) The Company has made investments in companies and not made any investment in firms, limited liability partnerships or any other parties and also not provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, limited liability partnerships or any other parties during the year. - (b) In our opinion, the investments made in companies during the year, prima facie, is not prejudicial to the interest of the Company.
+Since, the company has not provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, limited liability partnerships or any other parties, clauses 3ii(c),(d),(e) & (f) of the order is not applicable.